Uniform estimate of an iterative method for elliptic problems with rapidly oscillating coefficients: Introduction

-For large values of $r \ge 1$, a direct numerical algorithm for this problem is generally very expensive, due to the rapid oscillations of the coefficients (comparatively to the size of the domain).
-Thus, people have proposed different methods to get an approximated solution.
-One well-known method from the homogenization theory is to replace the conductance matrix by a constant \textit{effective conductance matrix} $\ab$ in \cref{eq:main} and solve the same problem.
-However, this approximation is in the sense $L^2$ or weak $H^1$ (\cite{jikov2012homogenization}), thus some more precise result, for example, an approximated solution in the sense $H^1$, is a challenge both in theoretic and applied mathematics.
-Moreover, the approximation only becomes accurate in the limit $r \to \infty$, but does not provide with approximations that would converge to the true solution for a given finite value of $r$.
+For the scale $0 < \epsilon \ll 1$, a naive numerical algorithm for this problem is generally very expensive, due to the rapid oscillations of the coefficients (comparatively to the size of the domain) and we have to refine the mesh of the numerical schema.
+Thus, different methods have been proposed to approximate the solution and one of them is to replace the conductance matrix $\a$ by a constant \textit{effective conductance matrix} $\ab$ in \cref{eq:mainEpsilon} and use its solution $\ub$ as an approximation, which can be solved quickly thanks to the multi-grid algorithm.
+However, $\ub$ is close to $u_{\epsilon}$ in the sense $L^2(U)$ or $H^{-1}(U)$, but not in some stronger topology, for example $H^1(U)$.
+Furthermore, the approximation only becomes accurate in the limit $\epsilon \rightarrow 0$, but for a small finite scale $\epsilon$, one can not expect a precision much smaller than $\epsilon$ with $\ub$.

-Thanks to the recent progress in a series of works of Armstrong, Kussi, Mourrat and Smart \cite{armstrong2016lipschitz, armstrong2016mesoscopic, armstrong2016quantitative, armstrong2017additive, mourrat2016efficient}, and also the works of Gloria, Neukamm and Otto \cite{gloria2011optimal,gloria2012optimal,gloria2014optimal,gloria2014regularity,gloria2015quantification}, we get a further understanding in the quantitative analysis in stochastic homogenization problem.
-Recently, \cite{armstrong2018iterative} proposed an iterative algorithm to solve the problem \cref{eq:main} quickly.
-However, in \cite{armstrong2018iterative}, the bound on the contraction factor is proved for a given initialization, but cannot be iterated to guarantee the convergence of the whole procedure.
-In order to go past this obstacle, the authors mention the possibility to get a uniform bound in \cite[eq.(1.10)]{armstrong2018iterative}, as is necessary to guarantee the convergence of the iterated method.
-The goal of this article is to provide the proof of this uniform bound.

-In order to state our main result, we introduce some notation.
-For every $a\in \mathbb{R}$, we write $a_+ := \max(a,0)$.
-In order to measure the size of a random variable $X$, we write, for every $s,\theta > 0$,
+Recently, \cite{armstrong2018iterative} proposed an iterative algorithm to solve the problem \cref{eq:main} efficiently for a given $\epsilon$-scale and with a better precision.
+We recap at first their algorithm here with the same formulation in large scale: Instead of considering \cref{eq:mainEpsilon} with a small scale $\epsilon$, we treat the Dirichlet problem with a dilation parameter $r \ge 1$, and set $\Ur := r U$.
+Then given $f \in H^{-1}(\Ur)$ and $g \in H^1(U_r)$, we consider the elliptic equation given by